-Dual credit allows a high school student from a public charter or high school (approved partner school) to enroll in a college course and receive simultaneous academic credit for the course from both the college and the high school.
+Dual Credit offers the opportunity for a student from a partner high school or registered home school to enroll in a college course and receive simultaneous academic credit for the course on the high school and college transcripts.

 What are some positive outcomes of dual credit?

 - Studies show that dual credit increases the likelihood that a student will complete high school, and enroll in and persist in college.

 - New graduates enter the workforce sooner and begin to earn wages, benefiting themselves and the economy.